+Web scraping can often lead to you having scraped address data which are unstructured.
 If you have come across a large number of freeform address as a single string, for example – “9 Downing St Westminster London SW1A, UK”, you know how hard it would be to validate, compare and deduplicate these addresses.
 To start with you’ll have to split this address into a more structured form with house number, street name, city, state, country and zip code separately.
+It’s quite easy to parse address in Python and this tutorial will show you how.

-Python provides few packages to do this –
+Python provides few packages to parse address in python –

 - Address – This package is an address parsing library, it takes the guesswork out of using addresses in your applications.